How to Improve Your Rental Website

 Your website is likely the renter’s first direct interaction with you.
 If it’s sloppy, outdated, or unprofessional, that’s the exact impression the tenant will have of you as a landlord.
 So it’s crucial to modernize your site (and if you don’t have one yet, you need to get one).
 It should be clean and easy to navigate.

 Listings should have bright, polished pictures that make the rental look great.
-Lived-in pictures with cluttered rooms and dusty appliances is an immediate turn-off.
+Lived-in pictures with cluttered rooms and dusty appliances are an immediate turn-off.
 It doesn’t cost much to hire a decent photographer with a nice camera.
 In fact, reach out to a local university and find a photography student; they’ll do it for even less.

 And when it comes to site features, don’t overdo it!
 Your development budget doesn’t have to be huge.
 In fact, virtual tours, video integrations, and fancy widgets often distract from what the tenants really want to know: the basics.
 According to Multifamily Housing News, renters are still most interested in price, floor plans, and pictures.
 So keep it simple but intuitive and include the most important information.